-Currently enrolled students may apply for any (non work-study) jobs that are available on campus.
+Currently-enrolled students may apply for any (non work-study) jobs that are available on campus.
 Hiring is often competitive for the limited number of vacant positions.
-Openings (part-time, temporary, and seasonal) are posted in the hallway outside of CES as they become available.
-You can self-refer to any openings that interest you--postings contain all of the information you need to apply.
+Openings* (part-time, temporary, and seasonal) are posted in the hallway outside of CES as they become available.
+You can self-refer to any positions that interest you—postings contain all of the information you need to apply.

 Work-Study Employment (on and off-campus)